AntonioFeijaoUK/www-antoniofeijao-com/docs/pages/2022-01-01-page-quotes.md

 > You know, we love stories and we love narrative; we love to get lost in an author's world.

-> I don't think that you can invent on behalf of customers unless you're willing to think long-term, because a lot of invention doesn't work.
-If you're going to invent, it means you're going to experiment, and if you're going to experiment, you're going to fail, and if you're going to fail, you have to think long term.
+> I don't think that you can invent on behalf of customers unless you're willing to think long-term, because a lot of inventions don't work.
+If you're going to invent, it means you're going to experiment, and if you're going to experiment, you're going to fail, and if you're going to fail, you have to think long-term.

 > Great industries are never made from single companies.
 There is room in space for a lot of winners.